DaveSkender/Stock.Indicators/indicators/Trix/README.md

 ```

 We always return the same number of elements as there are in the historical quotes.
 The first `3×N-3` periods will have `null` values since there's not enough data to calculate.

+:warning: **Warning**: The first `3×N+250` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### TrixResult